jareddls/jareddls/README.md

 - 👋 Hi, I’m @jareddls
-- 👀 I’m interested in front-end development, and software development.
+- 👀 I’m interested in full-stack developer positions for the web.
 - 🌱 Graduated Cum Laude with a Bachelor's in Computer Science in California State University, Fullerton.
 - 💞️ I’m looking for opportunities that will help me grow within my career of interests.
 - 📫 How to reach me: